CamilCar/jb-wildlife-photos/README.md

 ### Validator Testing
 - CSS
-    - Direct input with (Jigsaw) validator found no errors 2 warnings.
+    - Direct input with (Jigsaw) validator found no errors, 2 warnings.
+- HTML
+    - Code passes through the W3C validator with no errors, 3 warnings.

 - Accessibillity
     - In incognito mode I tested this page in devtools lighthouse